jmathtech/jmathtech/README.md

 - 🌱 I’m currently learning ...
 Python, Next.js and React.js
 - 👯 I’m looking to collaborate on ...
 Next.js projects
 - 🤔 I’m looking for help with ...
 AI Prompt Engineering
-- 📫 How to reach me: ...
-[Contact Me](mailto:jamil.matheny@majestikmagik.com)
+- 📫 How to reach me: ... <a href="mailto:jamil.matheny@majestikmagik.com">Click here to e-mail</a>
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-I have many hobbies which include composing songs, photography, coding and car repair since a jit.
+I have many hobbies which include composing songs, playing guitar, photography, coding and car repair since a jit.

 ## My PC Specs
 ```